The Bounty (1984 film): Roger Donaldson

-Donaldson was an Australian who had forged a career as director in New Zealand with Sleeping Dogs and Smash Palace.
+Roger Donaldson was an Australian who had forged a career as director in New Zealand with Sleeping Dogs and Smash Palace.
 The latter was the first New Zealand film to obtain a distributor in the US.
-Donaldson said he met with de Laurentiis to discuss filming a sequel to Conan the Barbarian.
+Donaldson said he met with De Laurentiis to discuss filming Conan the Destroyer, the sequel to Conan the Barbarian.
 Donaldson worked on a new script for that film.
 "Some time during that period I mentioned that I thought The Bounty sounded like an interesting project", Donaldson said.
 "Well, when I finished with the Conan script, he didn't really like it so I figured, well, I'm finished with Dino."